-- 3.1.11 The following development components should be evident in a single planning application masterplan for the SDL.
+- 3.1.11 The following development components should be evident in the planning application masterplan for the SDL.
 Each component will be governed and guided by the principles set out in Section 4. - A landscape framework which embodies a green infrastructure and open space strategy, including provision for Suitable Alternative Natural Greenspace (SANG).
-Natural features and groups of trees and hedgerows should be incorporated, and the framework should integrate seamlessly with the rural surrounds at the edges of the SDL.
-Provision for additional sports, play and recreation is to be a priority.
+Natural features and groups of trees and hedgerows should be incorporated,

-- Residential neighbourhoods scaled and designed in accordance with the principles of walkable neighbourhoods, to provide an appropriate mix of housing to suit the needs of the whole community. - The character of new development should reinforce the structure of the place.
-The intensity of development (density), the street types and the design of the public places should combine to establish local distinctiveness. - One District and two Neighbourhood centres designed to act as community hubs within the residential neighbourhoods, providing local retail, community, recreation and education facilities for the residents of the SDL to enable them to access local facilities without the need to travel.
-Centres will include well designed public spaces capable of catering for a variety of functions, as well as enhancing the quality of the public realm experience. - Employment provision, through local services and facilities, within the District Centre (B1) and at designated employment sites (Use Classes B1, B2 and B8 at Hogwood Industrial Estate extension) to ensure a range of employment opportunities.
+- and the framework should integrate seamlessly with the surrounds at the edges of the SDL.
+Provision for sports, play and recreation is to be a priority. - Residential areas, designed to integrate with and complete existing residential neighbourhoods, should be scaled and designed in accordance with the principles of walkable neighbourhoods, to provide an appropriate mix of housing to suit the needs of the whole community. - The character of new development should reinforce the structure of the place.
+The intensity of development (density), the street types and the design of the public places should combine to establish local distinctiveness. - One neighbourhood centre at Matthew's Green designed to act as a community hub for new and existing residential areas, providing local retail, community, recreation and education facilities for the residents of the SDL to enable them to access local facilities without the need to travel.
+The centre will be designed to include good quality public realm. - An access and movement framework to include a hierarchy of routes which distinguish between higher and lower order routes.
+The proposed connector street will be an integral component of this hierarchy.
+It should be fronted by development and act as a public transport corridor.
+The hierarchy should also facilitate easy and safe walking and cycling within the SDL and to adjacent areas.

-- An access and movement framework to include provision for a public transport interchange within the District Centre, and to facilitate easy and safe walking and cycling both within the development and to adjacent areas.
-Movement is to be catered for through the provision of a hierarchy of routes which distinguish between higher and lower order connections. - Physical connections to existing communities to ensure community integration and access to new and existing facilities. - The integration of Listed Buildings, elements of military heritage, Scheduled Ancient Monument and other key buildings to be retained and re-used. - 3.1.12 The accompanying preferred spatial framework plan (figure 3.1 opposite) highlights the anticipated configuration of the strategic development components outlined above.
-The accompanying illustrative preferred spatial framework plan (figure 3.1 opposite) highlights the anticipated configuration of the strategic development components outlined above.
-It will be subject to ongoing refinement as the master planning of the SDL progresses through the Outline and Reserved Matters stages, in order to ensure the best possible design solution for large scale development are achieved throughout the plan period. - 3.1.13 Settlement boundaries will be established by the Managing Development Delivery DPD and the separation of settlements cemented in accordance with CS policy CP18.
+- Good physical connections to Wokingham Town to ensure community integration and access to new and existing facilities.
+This will require the proposed street network to join up with the existing streets, and for continuity of existing footpaths, cycleways and other recognised connections. - framework plan (figure 3.1 opposite) highlights the anticipated configuration of the strategic development components outlined above.
+It will be subject to ongoing refinement as the master planning of the SDL progresses through the Outline and Reserved Matters stages, in order to ensure the best possible design solution for large scale development are achieved throughout the plan period. - 3.1.13 Settlement boundaries will be established by the Managing Development Delivery DPD and the separation of settlements cemented in accordance with CS policy CP20.